International Competition: Long Films

 For the fourth consecutive year, a Jury made up of film students from the Réseau Cinéma CH will be awarding an additional prize of CHF 3000.– as well.

-Selected short films for FIFF's 35th edition will be revealed in early March 2021.
+Selected short films for FIFF's 35th edition will be revealed by the end of June 2021.

 Out of Competition

-The opening and closing films will be announced in the beginning of 2020.
+The opening and closing films will be announced in the Spring 2021.